LinuxSystemsEngineer/django_rest_framework_datatables_project/README.md

 # Django REST Framework Datatables Project

 ## Overview
-This free and open source project showcases the integration of Django REST Framework with Datatables.
-This project provides both read-only datatables and full CRUD (create, read, update, and delete) operations with the django admin web interface.
+This free and open-source project showcases the integration of the Django REST Framework with Datatables.
+It provides read-only data tables and a complete data management system with (create, read, update, and delete) operations with the Django admin web interface.

 ## Requirements
 - git
 - python3
-- pip3

 ## Ubuntu packages

-1. **Install the required ubuntu apt packages:**
+1. **Install the required Ubuntu apt packages:**

     ```bash
     sudo apt update && sudo apt install git python3 python3-dev python3-venv -y